Earn your turns and experience solitude.

 Revelstoke backcountry touring offers you a whole new way to experience the serenity of the mountains in winter: with two feet and a heartbeat.
 With some of the deepest, driest snow in the world and moderate winter temperatures, Revelstoke backcountry touring is second to none.
-It is a backcountry skiing mecca where you can go backcountry touring in the Monashees and the Selkirks in the same weekend!
+It is a backcountry skiing mecca where you can go backcountry touring in two legendary mountain ranges, the Monashees and the Selkirks, in the same weekend.
 If you plan to go backcountry touring in Rogers Pass in Glacier National Park, be sure to stop at the Rogers Pass Discovery Centre or visit their website for the latest updates on closures and avalanche conditions and to pick up a permit.
 The permit system is mandatory, as are Parks Canada closure zones.

 Everyone in your group needs to carry avalanche safety equipment (transceiver, shovel and probe), and know how to use it.
-You also need to understand route finding in avalanche terrain.
-If you have never taken an avalanche skills training (AST) course, this is a great place to do so to get ready for Revelstoke backcountry touring.
+An Avalanche Skills Training (AST) course is your place to start and is a must for everyone recreating in the backcountry or slackcountry.